Vietnamese Language 1 (Postgraduate)

-Method of assessmentOne three-hour written examination paper taken in May/June (50%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); 1 oral examination of 15 minutes duration taken in May/June (15%); regular coursework throughout the course (5%).
+Method of assessmentOne three-hour written examination paper taken in May/June (50%); a 3,000 word (or equivalent) translation to be submitted on day 1, term 3 (30%); 1 oral examination of 15 minutes duration taken in May/June (15%); regular coursework throughout the course (5%).

 - Vietnamese language 1 Course Materials, London, SOAS